-Choosing a trucking or diesel mechanic job can ensure your career smooth sailing and a calm seas; this is no wonder in a field with such strong projected employment demand.
+Choosing a trucking or diesel mechanic job can ensure your career smooth sailing and calm seas; this is no wonder in a field with such strong projected employment demand.

-As much as 15% increase of demand for trucking drivers and 11% increase for diesel mechanics is projected by the O*Net in the period till the year 2022.
+As much as 15% increase of demand for trucking drivers and an 11% increase for diesel mechanics is projected by the O*Net in the period till the year 2022.

 A Question of Salary